Compare Tree Removal Estimates Now

 Which trees are protected in Augusta City?

 Augusta City does not heavily regulate trees on private property.
-The city is, however, sensitive on the landmark trees which are highly valued and protected.
+The city is, however, sensitive to the landmark trees which are highly valued and protected.
 The trees are said to have a historical significance and have unique characters.

-The code of ordinance protects these unique species, and therefore they cannot be endangered, injured or destroyed unless the Augusta Tree Commission recommends it.
+The code of ordinance protects these unique species, and therefore they cannot be endangered, injured, or destroyed unless the Augusta Tree Commission recommends it.

 What are residential tree removal requirements in the city of Augusta?